SammyShaw/SammyShaw.github.io/_posts/_2022-01-20-customer-segmentation.md

 <br>
 ### Cluster Profiling <a name="kmeans-cluster-profiling"></a>

-Once we have our data separated into distinct clusters, our client needs to understand *what is is* that is driving the separation.
-This means the business can understand the customers within each, and the behaviours that make them unique.
+Once ther data is separated into distinct clusters, we can refer back to our percentages table to find out *what it is* that is driving the separation.
+Then ABC Grocery can understand the customers within each, and the behaviors that make them unique.

 <br>
 ##### Cluster Sizes

-In the below code we firstly assess the number of customers that fall into each cluster.
+First, let's assess the number of customers that fall into each cluster.

 <br>
 ```python